DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can also specify additional parameters for the action.
 See [Drag To Element Action Options](action-options.md#drag-to-element-action-options).

-> You can add this action to the test only in the Test Editor, you cannot record it.
+> You can add this action to the test only in the Test Editor.

 ## Select Text

-Selects text within an input element.
+Select text within an input element.

 Parameter | Type  | Description
 --------- | ----- | -------------